Rushi314/2D-to-3D-Style-Transfer-using-Differentiable-Neural-Renderer/README.md

-# Gradient-based 3D mesh style transfer using 2D supervision
+# 2D to 3D Style Transfer using Differentiable Neural Renderer

 This repository contains implementation of the Final Project of COMPSCI 674 course at UMass Amherst. <br>
 Contributors: <br>